 Never use the boomerang animation.

 The under-animators have slides that look like they’ve tried to cram War and Peace on one slide, and Anna Karenina on the next.
-The audience reads what’s there, tunes out the presenter, and then sends chin selfies to their friends.
+The audience reads what’s there, tunes out the presenter, and phubs away like nothing is happening.

 But there’s a simple lesson both kinds of people need to know: animation is a key part of storytelling in your presentations.
 It helps you to pace the flow of information, and tell a more effective story.
 It helps you control what the audience sees and when.
 And it helps them to stay engaged for a lot longer.